pivotal/docs-tap/getting-started/consume-services.md

 ![Diagram shows the default namespace and service instances namespace.
 The default namespace has two application workloads, each connected to a service binding.
 The service bindings connect to the service instance in the service instances namespace through a resource claim.](../images/getting-started-stk-1.png)

-Bear the following observations in mind as you work through this guide.
+Bear the following observations in mind as you work through this guide:

 1. There is a clear separation of concerns across the various user roles:
     * The life cycle of workloads is determined by application developers.